Tetsugai/A9/README.md

 [TetusgaiCountry](https://sites.google.com/view/tetsugai-country/%E3%83%9B%E3%83%BC%E3%83%A0) Only Japanse

-Save branch is save data on Atrain9V5. you can download these and load your Atrain9V5.
+Save branch is save data on Atrain9V5. you can download these and load　on your Atrain9V5.